-- Concessional interest rates - Bulk cash and coin deliveries provided free of charge - Rental of premises at concessional rates - Senior Management acting as Directors/Committee members on volunteer Committees and Boards
+- Concessional interest rates - Other services such as bulk cash & coin deliveries provided free of charge - Senior Management acting as Directors/Committee members on a number of Boards

-This support amounts to a figure in the order of \$77,805 for 2016/17.
-This commitment aligns with our core values of being friendly, helpful and supportive.
-As such we do not expect a commercial/financial return from this.
+This support amounts to a figure in the order of \$52,071 for the 2017/18 year.
+Given our core values of being friendly, helpful and supportive, The Mac does not expect a financial return from this support.

-The following groups have benefited from our support during 2016/17:
+The following groups have benefited from our support during 2017/18: